GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

 ## Terminology

-There are three types of users of FDA MyStudies on Google Cloud:
+There are three types of users in the FDA MyStudies platform:

 1. Study Builder user - A user of the Study Builder, usually a study or site admin, who is responsible for setting up content for a study.
 1. Study participant - A mobile app user who can use the app to view studies and participate in eligible studies.